sarahforzley/universal-docs/api/event-hubs.md

 ### Options

-The below options can be included in the `agent.json` file.
+The below options can be included in the `agent.json` file:

 #### Connections

 These are the connections to Event Hubs.
-Each connection can contain it's own URL, hub, authentication and script to execute.
+Each connection can contain its own URL, hub, authentication and script to execute.

 #### URL (Required)